nathanmacinnes/pretendr/README.md

 recent call).

-Sometimes, you might want to find out what a particular call returned (for example, if your `setFunction` creates a new mock object.
+Sometimes, you might want to find out what a particular call returned (for example, if your `setFunction` creates a new mock object).
 Then you can use:

 ````javascript
 var returnedObj = myMock.aFunction.calls[0].returned;